 Always check the gas line connection after each refill and inspect other connections regularly, at least every 30 days or 5,000 miles of travel.
 To check, turn off all burners and pilot lights.
+Open all doors and windows.
 Open the LP gas bottle Service valve and use soapy water, a bubble solution or approved leak detector to test all line connections.
 Do not use products that contain ammonia or chlorine.
 Bubbles indicate a leak.
-Tighten the connections with two open end wrenches until bubbles stop.
-If leak persists, contact your Nordic dealer.
+Tighten the connections with two open-end wrenches until bubbles stop.
+If leak persists, contact your Viking dealer.